chrystalme/Yachting_lifestyle/README.md

 - run `rails db:migrate ` to create schema
 - use `rails webpacker:install` to install webpacker
 - use `rails s` to run the rails server
+- use `rails c` to go to the console
+- add new category by running `Category.create!(name: 'Name of Category')`.
+This helps to be able to create article.

 ## Authors